Skip to main content

 Do things you love

 Whatever you decide to do, make sure your ‘me time’ is regular.
 Tapping into your support network, such as other family members, parents, or friends to help watch the kids for a little while can also be important to help enable time for yourself.
+‘Me time’ can occur when your young people are at school, appointments or when they’ve gone to bed for the day.

 If you don’t do things to fill yourself up spiritually, emotionally and physically – you will end up feeling drained.
 The world needs the happy, fulfilled, best version of you – this way everyone benefits.